NLnetLabs/routinator/source/manual-page.rst

        the various repositories.
 Each repository is stored in its own directory.
        The mapping between rpkiNotify URI and path is provided in the *repositories.json* file.
-For each repository, the files are stored in a directory structure based on the components of the fileas rsync URI.
+For each repository, the files are stored in a directory structure based on the components of the file as rsync URI.

        The *rsync* directory contains all the files collected via rsync.
 The files are stored in a directory structure based on the components of the